Dee Dee Ramone: Later music projects

 In the 21st century, Dee Dee teamed up with Paul Kostabi, leader of the hardcore punk band Youth Gone Mad and former guitarist for White Zombie.
 An established artist, Kostabi was instrumental in getting Dee Dee's new career as a painter off the ground.
 Together with Barbara, the trio collaborated on several hundred works that sold quickly for a few hundred dollars each.
 In 2012, the tenth anniversary of Dee Dee's death was observed by a show at a prominent art gallery in California.

 On Halloween, 1998, while staying at the Hotel Chelsea, Dee Dee and Zampini met the Hollywood band SEXYCHRIST, which featured adult film star Kurt Lockwood.
 Lockwood encouraged them to move to Hollywood, and together the two bands shared a successful tour of the U.S. in early 1999.
 Afterwards, Dee Dee formed the Dee Dee Ramone Band, with members including Christian Martucci (vocals and guitar), Anthony Smedile (drums), Chase Manhattan (drums), and Stefan Adika (bass).
 With the exception of one show at the Spa Club in NYC and a Club Makeup performance, this would be his last touring band.
 Dee Dee would release a book, entitled Legend of a Rock Star, A Memoir: The Last Testament of Dee Dee Ramone, written while on tour in Europe in 2001.

 Dee Dee later moved to California, where he continued to make music and pursued an acting career.
 He was unsuccessful as an actor but landed a major role in the 2002 low-budget film Bikini Bandits.
 He contributed the song "In a Movie" to the film's soundtrack, featuring his wife Barbara on lead vocals.

 His next album, a live album produced by Gilby Clarke (formerly of Guns N' Roses) would have been recorded on June 12, 2002, at Hollywood's Key Club, but plans fell through.
 Bootlegs of the Dee Dee Ramone Band exist, amongst them Live in Milan, Italy.
 Dee Dee's final studio recordings were released by Trend iS dEAD! records as the 2002 album Youth Gone Mad featuring Dee Dee Ramone.
 He also worked with the band Terrorgruppe.

 Equipment

 Though he used both a Danelectro and Fender Musicmaster Bass in the first two years of the Ramones, he is primarily associated with the Fender Precision Bass, which he used exclusively between 1976 and 1986.
 In the late 1980s, he began using a variety of custom ESP basses which he would use for the rest of his tenure with the band.
 He used Ampeg amplification during his entire career with the Ramones.

+Christie’s has documented a circa 1978/79 Fender Precision Bass owned and played by Dee Dee Ramone that he threw into the crowd at a Ramones concert at The Venue in London on 19 November 1981.